SHOP: ShopWMU (page may take a minute to load)

 Morris wins a $2,000 award and publication of her manuscript in the spring of 2016.

-In One Version of the Story by Chuck Carlise was also selected for publication in 2016.
+In Another Version of the Story by Chuck Carlise was also selected for publication in 2016.

 Poetry Contest Deadlines: